dfinity/motoko/ic-stub/README.md

 Installation of `ic-stub-run`
 -----------------------------

+If you use the top-level `nix-shell`, you should already have `ic-stub-run` in your `PATH`.

-From the top-level repository directory, run
+To install it into your normal environment, run from the top-level repository directory.

     nix-env -i -f . -A ic-stub